Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Application-Driven Evaluation of the Technology

 \section{Application-Driven Evaluation of the Technology}

-ACSNet's performance was demonstrated by testing only on out-of-sample LGE--CMR scans ($269$ images, $25\%$ of LGE cohort) that have the capability of visualizing scar, while both cine-converted \qts{LGE-like} and LGE--CMR images were used during training ($2,484$ images).
-LV network segmentation, which includes blood pool, viable, and non-viable tissue, received Dice scores of $0.96$ and $0.92$ in training (on both LGE--CMR and cine) and testing (on LGE--CMR), respectively.
-Before anatomical post-processing by the third sub-network, the LV myocardium network trained to a Dice score of $0.91$ and tested on LGE--CMR images with a Dice score of $0.79$ for myocardium segmentation.
-Results from the autoencoder and morphological post-processing steps maintained a Dice score of $0.79\pm0.02$, with 98\% accuracy and 69\% precision (fig.~\ref{fig:dice_results_fig}).
-The Hausdorff distance (HD) measured from ACSNet predictions ($6.76\pm0.46$mm) was lower than that of previously recorded LGE--CMR segmentation methods (table~\ref{tab:seg_comparison}), indicating increased similarity between predicted and ground truth segmentations.
-Thus, ACSNet improved upon both the inter-observer Dice score of $0.76$ as well as the inter-observer HD ($10.6\pm4.65$ endocardial HD and $12.5\pm5.38$ epicardial HD) recorded in the Multi-Sequence Cardiac MRI Segmentation (MS-CMRSeg) Challenge~\cite{Zhuang2016,Zhuang2019}.
-While comparable Dice scores between ACSNet and existing DL applications indicate a level playing field (table~\ref{tab:seg_comparison}), the power of ACSNet lies in its consistency of segmentation across all LV regions and its guarantee of anatomical accuracy, which has not been previously achieved for LGE--CMR.
+In training ACSNet, we used LGE-CMR scans from patients with ischemic cardiomyopathy as well as cine scans from numerous cohorts that we synthetically enhanced to appear \qts{LGE-like}.
+ACSNet's performance was evaluated by testing only on out-of-sample LGE-CMR scans ($269$ images, accounting for $25\%$ of the LGE cohort) that have the true capability of visualizing scar/fibrosis, while both cine-converted \qts{LGE-like} and LGE-CMR images were used during training ($2,484$ images).
+The LV segmentation network identified blood pool, viable, and enhanced tissue, the latter consisting of core scar and intermediate intensity peri-infarct or gray zone (GZ) --- both demonstrated to have distinct contributions to arrhythmogenesis~\cite{SchmidtWu2007}.
+LV segmentations resulted in Dice scores of $0.96$ and $0.93$ in training (on both LGE-CMR and cine) and testing (on LGE-CMR), respectively.
+The second sub-network identified the LV myocardium with a Dice score of $0.91$ in training and tested on LGE-CMR images with a Dice score of $0.79$ for the LV wall (myocardium) segmentation.
+With anatomical post-processing by the third sub-network, the myocardial segmentation maintained a Dice score of $0.79\pm0.02$, with $93\%$ balanced accuracy (fig.~\ref{fig:dice_results_fig}).
+The Hausdorff distance (HD), highly sensitive to even very small differences, measured from ACSNet predictions ($6.72\pm0.58$mm) was lower than that of previously recorded LGE-CMR segmentation methods (see table~\ref{tab:seg_comparison}), indicating increased similarity between predicted and ground truth segmentations.
+Thus, ACSNet improved upon both the inter-observer Dice score of $0.76$ as well as the inter-observer HD ($10.6\pm4.65$ endocardial HD and $12.5\pm5.38$ epicardial HD) recorded in the Multi-Sequence Cardiac MRI Segmentation Challenge~\cite{Zhuang2016,Zhuang2019}.
+While comparable Dice scores between ACSNet and existing DL applications indicate a level playing field (see table~\ref{tab:seg_comparison}), the power of ACSNet lies in its consistency of segmentation across all LV regions and its guarantee of anatomical accuracy, which has not been previously achieved for LGE-CMR.
 Our results demonstrate no statistically significant difference between features calculated using automatic vs. manual segmentations.
-LV volume calculations result in a relative mean squared error (MSE) of $4.0$\%.
-Scar quantification has a relative MSE of $6.3$\% (fig.~\ref{fig:scar_results_fig}).
+LV volume calculations result in a relative (normalized by the LV volume) mean absolute error (MAE) of $6.3$\% (fig.~\ref{fig:scar_results_fig}\textbf{(B)}, table~\ref{tab:results_slice}).
+Scar volume calculation has a relative MAE (normalized by scar volume) of $33.7$\% (fig.~\ref{fig:scar_results_fig}\textbf{(C)}, table~\ref{tab:results_vol}).